-Analysts like ESPN’s Joe Lunardi, CBS’ Jerry Palm, and Bleacher Report’s Kerry Miller, among others, are regularly updating their projected field of 68 and and going over where the top programs will end up come tourney time in mid-March.
+Analysts like ESPN’s Joe Lunardi, CBS’ Jerry Palm, and NCAA correspondent Andy Katz, among others, are regularly updating the field of 68 and and going over where the top programs will end up come tourney time.
 We’ll go over what the experts are projecting as the rest of the season unfolds.

 No. 1 seeds

 As of today, Auburn, Baylor, and Gonzaga, are projected as one seeds by both Lunardi and Palm and with good reason.
 All three teams have had few hiccups this season and all three are ranked in the top six in both NET and KenPom metrics.

 Where both experts differ is the fourth No. 1 seed as Lunardi has Arizona while Palm has Duke.
 The Wildcats are 2-1 against Quad 1 opponents this season while the Blue Devils are 3-2.
 Duke is trying to bounce back after suffering an overtime loss at Florida State on Tuesday.

 Andy Katz currently has Arizona, Baylor, Duke, and Purdue as his No. 1’s but his list was released over a week ago.
 We’ll see where he slots everyone with a new update.

 Simmering just below the top tier are red hot teams that could play their way into the No. 1 seed conversation if they continue to rack up more wins in conference play.
 Teams like Kansas, LSU, UCLA, and Wisconsin are being projected for two-seeds seeds while the likes of Kentucky, Villanova, Ohio State, and Illinois are in the mix for three-seeds.

 The real tension comes from the bubble and determining who will sneak their way into the tournament and who will be left out.